Confederation of Turkish Real Trade Unions

-The Confederation of Turkish Real Trade Unions (HAK-İŞ) is one of the four major national trade union centers in Turkey.
-It was founded October 22, 1976, and has a membership of 680,000.
-It was founded as a confederation of trade unions close to Islamist National Salvation Party and it is now close to Justice and Development Party.
+The Confederation of Turkish Real Trade Unions (HAK-İŞ) is a national trade union center in Turkey.
+It was founded in Ankara on 22 October 1976.

+At its foundation, HAK-İŞ was close to the Islamist National Salvation Party.
+A 2022 report published by the Friedrich-Ebert-Stiftung described the confederation as sharing a social base and ideological affinities with the Justice and Development Party (AKP).

-HAK-İŞ is affiliated with the International Trade Union Confederation, and the European Trade Union Confederation.
+HAK-İŞ is affiliated with the International Trade Union Confederation and the European Trade Union Confederation.